 A variety of books, articles, and case studies reinforce core competencies, and stimulate discussion.
 The assignments are designed for all participants.
 These, along with other assignments not listed, generate cohesion in and among AgriLife components.

-Skills and Personality Inventories—Participants complete both the Leadership Practices (LPI) 360° and Myers–Briggs Type Indicator assessments.
+Skills and Personality Inventories—Participants complete the Myers–Briggs Type Indicator assessment.

 Leadership Plan—According to individual goals and vision, participants develop and implement a professional and personal leadership plan.